drford79/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-The project analyses bike sharing data provided by Motivate for the first 6 months in 2017 for Chicago, New York City and Washington.
-Depending on the user input descriptive statistics are calculated and displayed.
+The project analyses bike sharing data provided by Motivate for the first 6 months in 2017 for the cities of Chicago, New York City and Washington.
+The program generates descriptive statistics about the trip duration, the most popular stations, etc. The user can prefilter the data by city and month/day via the user input.

 ### Files used
 bikeshare.py: main file